11 Things That Are About 90 Feet (ft) Long or Tall

 The 90-foot baseline creates the perfect balance between offense and defense.
 It’s just long enough that even the fastest runners can’t consistently beat out routine grounders, but short enough to keep the game exciting.

-See also 12 Things That Are About 65 Feet (ft) Long or Tall
+See also 15 Everyday Things That Are 50 Feet Long or Big

 This golden ratio has stood the test of time – if bases were even 88 or 92 feet apart, the whole dynamic of baseball would change dramatically.